threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 - network: https://github.com/Threefoldtech/zosv2/blob/master/docs/provision/provision.md
 - k8s: https://github.com/Threefoldtech/zosv2/blob/master/docs/provision/provision.md

-- signing_request_provision: The list of threebots which can sign for the provisioning to happen, and the minimum amount of signatures required to do so, as described in [signing request](#siginingrequest).
+- signing_request_provision: The list of threebots which could sign for the provisioning to happen, and the minimum amount of signatures required to do so, as described in [signing request](#siginingrequest).
-- signing_request_delete: The list of threebots which can sign for the early deletion of the workloads to happen, and the minimum amount of signatures required to do so, as described in [signing request](#signingrequest).
+- signing_request_delete: The list of threebots which could sign for the early deletion of the workloads to happen, and the minimum amount of signatures required to do so, as described in [signing request](#signingrequest).

 #### [SigningRequest](provisiond.md#SigningRequest)

-A signing request defines who (which threebots) can sign for a particular action, and the minimum amount of required signatures.
-The minimum amount of people needed can be anything between 1 and the number of signers.
+A signing request defines who (which threebots) could sign for a particular action, and the minimum amount of required signatures.
+The minimum amount of people needed could be anything between 1 and the number of signers.

-- `Signers`: A list of threebot ids who can sign.
-To verify the signature, the public key of the threebot can be loaded, and then used to verify the signature.
+- `Signers`: A list of threebot ids who could sign.
+To verify the signature, the public key of the threebot could be loaded, and then used to verify the signature.
 - `QuorumMin`: The minimum amount of requested signatures.
 At least this amount of threebots need to sign before the signature request is considered fulfilled.